 The City of Austin is undergoing a land development code rewrite, called CodeNEXT.
 The land development code is a rule-book for allowable development.
-This affects a multitude of human and environmental issues such as water quality in our creeks, heritage trees, and has the potential to prevent disastrous floods like the devastating Onion Creek disaster.
+This affects a multitude of human and environmental issues including water quality in our creeks, our future water supply, and has the potential to prevent disastrous floods like the devastating Onion Creek disaster.

-The commissions are currently reviewing the second draft of the revised land development code as part of the CodeNext process.
-A third draft, which will incorporate the commissions’ recommendations, will go to the City Council for final review early next year.
+The commissions are currently reviewing the third draft of the land development code as part of the CodeNext process.

 SBCA also helped draft and support “Community Priorities for CodeNEXT” a document written and supported by a diverse stakeholder group including several environmental organizations.
 SBCA looks forward to reading the draft of CodeNEXT, the City of Austin’s land development code rewrite, and measuring it by the benchmarks in the document.
 SBCA is particularly interested that CodeNEXT ” shall reduce climate change, increase resilience, reduce the urban heat island effect, and preserve and restore our natural environment,” and “shall require that new and redevelopment mitigate and reduce flooding, runoff pollution, and downstream erosion.”